simeononsecurity/simeononsecurity.ch/content/articles/opting-out-of-unauthorized-credit-offers-with credit-opt-outs/index.en.md

 **Protect Yourself from Unauthorized Offers with Credit Opt-Out**

-Identity theft is a growing concern in today's world, and pre-approved credit and insurance offers can be a prime target for thieves.
+Identity theft is a growing concern These days and pre-approved credit and insurance offers can be a prime target for thieves.
 These offers contain sensitive information like your name, address, and credit score, making them valuable to those looking to steal your identity.

 **Fortunately**, the **Fair Credit Reporting Act (FCRA)** gives consumers the right to opt-out of these offers.
 This means you can **prevent** consumer credit reporting companies from including your name on lists used by creditors or insurers to make firm offers of credit or insurance.
 By **opting-out**, you will no longer receive pre-approved credit and insurance offers in the mail, making it more difficult for identity thieves to steal your information.